Skip to main content

 Arroz con leche (Rice pudding)

-Creamy rice pudding made with white rice, milk, sugar, cinnamon, vanilla, sometimes condensed milk.
-Rice cooked slowly in milk until tender and creamy.
-Served warm or chilled, topped with ground cinnamon.
-Spanish colonial dessert ubiquitous throughout Latin America, each country has variation.
-Paraguay's version uses Paraguayan cinnamon, sometimes adds dulce de leche.
-Comfort dessert for family meals, celebrations.
-Simple ingredients showcase technique - slow cooking, constant stirring.
-November sees arroz con leche at spring festivals.
+A creamy rice pudding of white rice, milk, sugar, cinnamon, and vanilla, sometimes with condensed milk.
+The rice cooks slowly in the milk until soft and creamy, then it's served warm or chilled with ground cinnamon on top.
+It's a Spanish colonial dessert found across Latin America, each country with its own take; Paraguay's uses local cinnamon and sometimes a swirl of dulce de leche.
+It's a comfort dessert for family meals and celebrations, and simple as the ingredients are, getting it right takes slow cooking and constant stirring.
+It turns up at the spring festivals.

 vegetariangluten-freeContains: Dairy